 Vail’s Sunbird Park, known as Nest Park by the local kids, was named as one of the world’s coolest by Travel + Leisure.
 Located in Lionshead Village, architects took inspiration from both the local ski culture and nearby nesting habitats to create “nest” tree houses with support structures that mimic the look of traditional wooden skis.
 Rope bridges, slides, a climbing wall and a spray park keep the kids moving and entertained.

 In Vail Village, Pirate Ship Park is another favorite.
 The centerpiece is a large pirate ship with several levels with stairs up to an eagle’s nest at the top.
 From rowboats on the ground below to passageways through the ship above, this structure inspires all kinds of imaginary play.
 The swings and river access are bonuses.

-Our kids, aged four and eight, are entertained for hours at the Children’s Fountain in Vail village.
-It is not exactly a park.
-But rather it is a water play area.
-And it is the perfect place to cool down on a warm day.
+All kids will be entertained for hours at the Children’s Fountain in Vail village.
+Children’s Fountain is more of a water play area than a park.
+It’s the perfect place to cool down on a warm day.
 Squeals of delight and laughter are non-stop.
 But beware, a candy shop is strategically placed right in front of the fountain.
-It will attract the kids like honey to a fly.
+It will attract the kids like bees to honey!

 Coming from someone who was horse crazy as a kid, horseback riding is a special way to take in the Colorado mountain views and local flora and fauna.
 What an experience to ride atop beautiful, gentle animals with entertaining knowledgeable wranglers guiding you through the mountains.
 My daughter, one of her friends and I enjoyed a ride this summer at Beaver Creek Stables.
 At times we felt as though we were in the middle of nowhere.
 But then we’d come around a bend to take in miles of beautiful mountain vistas and ski runs.